How to use this

 What happens

-• Champion frames the challenge: "You have six weeks to build something real.
-What would you want to exist in the world that doesn't yet — or what would you want to make better?"
+• Advisor frames the challenge: “You have six weeks to build something real.
+What would you want to exist in the world that does not yet, or what would you want to make better?”
+Frame the work as molding a ball of clay into a real, mature idea, and remind students that a great idea almost never starts great.

 • Fifteen-minute free brainstorm.
-Students write every idea without filtering.
-Nothing is too big or too small.
+Students write every idea without filtering anything out, and nothing is too big or too small for the page yet.

-• Napkin pitch: each student writes three sentences about their best idea — what it is, who it's for, what problem it solves.
+• Napkin pitch.
+Each student writes three sentences about their best idea, covering what it is, who it is for, and what problem it actually solves for that person.

 Week 6